-The research required, as well as the time needed to write and edit long-form posts is, of course, significant.
-Spending so much time on singular posts could limit your output if you don’t have a content creation team and are trying to blog regularly on your own.
-While what you do post will provide a lot of valuable information, you might not be able to hold to a consistent schedule, especially while juggling other responsibilities.
+While what you do post will provide a lot of valuable information, you might not be able to maintain a consistent publishing schedule, especially while juggling other responsibilities.

 Which Content Type Should You Use?

 Short-form writing is best when detailed information is not needed.
-For example, if you sell inexpensive, commonly-used products or services, there’s little risk involved for your buyers and no need to restate what they probably already know.
+If you sell inexpensive, commonly used products or services, there’s little risk involved for your buyers and no need to restate what they probably already know.

 Additionally, content written for an audience that already trusts you often doesn’t need to be as extensive as for an audience that you’re still trying to win over.

-What about long-form writing, though?
+What about long-form writing?

 Beyond the Word Count

-Are you interested in outsourcing your content writing?
-If so, Compose.ly can help, whether you need short or long-form content.
-To get fully optimized content from an expert writer familiar with your industry, contact us today.[/tip]
+[tip]Interested in outsourcing your content creation?
+If so, Compose.ly can help, whether you need short- or long-form content.
+To get optimized content from an expert writer in your industry, contact us today.[/tip]

 This post was written by Compose.ly writer Nia Gyant and originally published in November 2018.